ckeditor/ckeditor4/tests/plugins/widget/manual/dnd.md

 @bender-ckeditor-plugins: widget, wysiwygarea, toolbar, sourcearea, floatingspace, elementspath

 1. Open browser developer console.
-1. Drag and drop the widget at the beginnig or at the end of the editor.
+1. Drag and drop the widget at the beginning or at the end of the editor.

 **Expected:** Widget is draggable.
 No console errors.